norman-ml/norman_sdk_python/README.md

 ```

 ### Run the Model
-Running a model is an asynchronous process and may take several minutes to complete, depending on the model and input size.
+Running a model is an asynchronous process that can take several minutes to complete, the duration depends on the model size, the input size and the load on the Norman service.

-For more granular control and advanced configuration options, refer to the [Norman Core SDK documentation](https://sdk.norman-ai.com/api/core/overviewcore/overviewcore).
+For more granular control and advanced configuration options, please have a look at the [Norman Core SDK documentation](https://sdk.norman-ai.com/api/core/overviewcore/overviewcore).
 ```python
 from norman import Norman